ramith-kulal/ramith-kulal/README.md

 ### Hi there 👋
 ### About Me 👨‍💻
-- 🌱 Web Dev Enthusiast: Focused on web development and open-source, with a solid grip on JavaScript, React, and Next.js.
+- 🌱 Web Development & Open Source: Passionate about building scalable web applications with JavaScript, React, and Next.js.
-- 🏆 Top 10 at JWOC: Stood out in a sea of thousands with coding prowess!
-- 🏆 Winner of KIMO's-Edge' 24 Tech Competition
+- 🏆 Achievements: Top 10 at JWOC | Winner of KIMO's-Edge' 24 Tech Competition.
-- 🌐 Full-Stack Explorer: Dived into projects with Next.js, Node.js, and MongoDB for backend magic.
+- 🌐 Full-Stack Development: Experienced with Next.js, Node.js, and MongoDB for backend solutions.
-- 💻 Languages?
-Versatile: Proficient in C++, C, JavaScript, with basics in Python and Java.
+- 💻 Technical Skills: Strong in JavaScript; proficient in C++, C, with foundational knowledge of Python and Java.
 ### Fun Facts 🎉
 - 💬 Strong advocate for smart work over hard work (why lift when you can automate?).